 Soft tissue.
 Previously included in the term “Ewing sarcoma family of tumors,” Ewing sarcoma is a tumor that can grow in the soft tissue outside the bone.
 It is usually found in the thigh, pelvis, spine, chest wall, or foot.

 Older terms, such as peripheral primitive neuroectodermal tumor, Askin tumor (Ewing sarcoma of chest wall), and extraosseous Ewing sarcoma (often combined in the term Ewing sarcoma family of tumors), refer to this same type of tumor.

 This section covers Ewing sarcoma diagnosed in children and teenagers.
 For more information about Ewing sarcoma in adults, please read Cancer.Net's Guide to Bone Cancer.

 If you would like more of an introduction, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net:

 The next section in this guide is Statistics.
 It helps explain how many children and teenagers are diagnosed with this disease, as well as general survival rates.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.